MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-vm-shielding-helper-vhd.md

 The shielding process for existing VMs is only available for VMs that meet the following prerequisites:

-- The guest OS is Windows Server 2012, 2012 R2, 2016, or a semi-annual channel release.
+- The guest OS is Windows Server 2012, 2012 R2, 2016, or a Semi-Annual Channel release.
 Existing Linux VMs cannot be converted to shielded VMs.
 - The VM is a generation 2 VM (UEFI firmware)
 - The VM does not use differencing disks for its OS volume.